-July 8, 2014—The following positions are currently available in the Harvard Library.
+July 29, 2014—The following positions are currently available in the library.
 Please visit ASPIRE and search by requisition number for more information.

 Assistant Curator, Harvard Film Archive—Harvard College Library (Grade 56, Req# 33292BR)

 Software Engineer—Library Technology Services (Grade 57, Req# 33125BR)

 July 29, 2014—Tozzer Library returned to an entirely rebuilt and redesigned space following two years in temporary quarters.

 The original Tozzer Library building was almost completely demolished and rebuilt and enlarged to reunite Harvard’s anthropological community for the first time in over 50 years.
 Tozzer is connected to the Peabody Museum, where some Anthropology Department offices continue to be housed, via a glass walkway.

 Visit the new Tozzer space at 21 Divinity Avenue.
 Tozzer Library is open from 9:00 AM to 5:00 PM on Mondays, Tuesdays,...read more

 July 22, 2014—A film by pioneering director Robert J. Flaherty—which film historians believed to have been lost—was rediscovered at Harvard's Houghton Library.
 The short film Oidhche Sheanchais (A Night of Storytelling) was created by Flaherty in 1935 during the production of his now-classic film Man of Aran.
 The nitrate print of Oidhche Sheanchais was identified by Houghton curators during a cataloging update, and is the only copy known to exist.